Frequently asked questions

 There is no formal definition for what makes cacao “fine” or “speciality.”
 For us, “speciality” cacao requires two things: 1) it comes from trees with genetics that have a reputation for producing great flavor and 2) the beans have gone through a quality fermentation and drying process to develop that flavor.

-This in contrast to bulk or commodity cacao that trades on global financial markets and is used in mass-produced chocolate.
+Specialty cacao is in contrast to bulk or commodity cacao that trades on global financial markets and is used in mass-produced chocolate.
 In commodity cacao, the priority is the cacao’s yield-per-acre rather than the the cacao’s flavor potential.

 We seek out speciality cacao where flavor development is the priority, and we work with talented farmers and fermenters who take great pride in the cacao they grow and how they handle it during the post-harvest process.